realadammatthew/humbleberger/src/copy/what-is-transhumanism.md

 ### 2. Preach the True Gospel

-Hold fast to the message of salvation by grace through faith in Christ alone.
+Hold fast to the message of salvation by grace through faith in Messiah alone.
 Eternal life isn’t downloadable.
 It’s given.

 ### 3. Equip the Church with Discernment